jasonjewik/mangadex2cubari/README.md

 ## Installation

-Find the latest release on [the Releases page](https://github.com/jasonjewik/mangadex2cubari/releases).
+This extension has to be loaded as an unpacked extension because I don't want to pay $5 to register as a developer on the Chrome Web Store.

-1. Download extension.zip under the "Assets" tab.
+1. Find the latest release on [the Releases page](https://github.com/jasonjewik/mangadex2cubari/releases.
+Download extension.zip under the "Assets" tab.

    <img src="images/assets.png">